This is the easiest to understand, and most comprehensive buyer's guide to LED grow lights that you'll ever read.

 Also, do realize the following when choosing a specific model:

-In many cases, it’s better to get multiple lower wattage LED lights instead of getting a single high wattage LED light, and position them in such a way that your plants are covered by light from different angles.
+In many cases, it’s better to get multiple lower wattage LED lights instead of getting a single high wattage LED light, and position them in such a way that light from different angles covers your plants.

 What's the right distance to keep your LED lights from your plants

-It’s extremely important that you put your lights as close as possible to your plants because this will directly affect the potency of your buds…
+It’s crucial that you put your lights as close as possible to your plants because this will directly affect the potency of your buds.

 But what’s ‘too close’?